sape-ru/enterprise-exception/README.md

 ### For exceptions customization

-That's trickier; you should read the PHPDoc (or the full guide when it is written) for better understanding.
+That's trickier; you should read the PHPDoc or the [_HOWTO_ guide](https://magicpush.github.io/enterprise-exception/) for better understanding.
 But for a start:

 1. Your base exception class must extend [CustomizableException](src/CustomizableException/CustomizableException.php).
 1. All the classes you want customizable exceptions for must extend your base exception class (previously mentioned).